Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/meeting-notes.md

 - clear recognition that the issue is about encoding and interoperability, not only fonts
 - a cooperative tone for future discussion
 - a concrete next step

+A weak outcome would be a public-facing statement that Unicode has already solved SignWriting in full, or that FSW and SWU are merely obsolete workarounds.
+That would repeat the confusion this discussion is meant to prevent.